DavidArmstrong/SAMDTelescopeController/TC4_0/ReadMe.md

 This application requres a SAMD based processor.
 Suggestions:
 Option 1: Sparkfun Redboard Turbo - similar to Arduino Zero - based on SAMD21 https://www.sparkfun.com/products/14812
-Option 2: Adafruit Metro M4 - based on SAMD51 (Preferred at this point, due to memory requirements) https://www.adafruit.com/product/3382
+Option 2: Adafruit Metro M4 - based on SAMD51 (Preferred at this point, due to memory/speed requirements) https://www.adafruit.com/product/3382
 Note: Any SAMD processor Arduino compatible board should work to some degree.

 If the sketch compiles and loads, it has the needed libraries.
 However, if one get an error, the code should at least give a URL for where each library can be downloaded from.

+You may also be required to modify the default values defined at the top of the TC4_0.ino sketch.

 On a Windows computer, one can use the terminal program Tera-Term to access the board via USB.
 The Reset button may need to be pressed again after programming via the Arduino IDE to see the